MikroElektronika/mikrosdk_click_v2/clicks/gnss3/README.md

 ```

+## Note

+> The default baud rate for communication UART is set to 9600.
+If you receive
+a click board on which the default baud rate for UART is set differently,
+you will need to change the setting in the gnss13_setup_cfg function.

 The full application code, and ready to use projects can be  installed directly form compilers IDE(recommneded) or found on LibStock page or mikroE GitHub accaunt.

 **Other mikroE Libraries used in the example:**